bestwebsoft/Job-board-wordpress-plugin/readme.txt

 10. Registration form in widget area.

 == Changelog ==

+= V1.0.7 - 07.06.2015 =
+* Bugfix : We fixed bug with editing of default employments.
+* Bugfix : We fixed bug with plugin work on multisite.
+* Bugfix : We fixed bug with displaying of the new jobs on the user profile page.
+* New : Ability to restore settings to defaults.

 = V1.0.6 - 15.05.2015 =
 * Update : BWS plugins section is updated.